 Our current setup is only geared for children preschool aged.
 School aged children need activities, space and resources to keep them busy and interested.
+They also need staff available to assist them with school studies.
 We place our focus all towards preparing young children to enter kindergarten.

 Policies may be subject to change.
 Policies may be different depending on care status.
 Please call for detailed information.

 Call or text if you have any other questions.

 816-434-0990 24-hour line